Anahkiasen/cookie-monster/README.md

 ### Userscript

 If you'd rather use the plugin as a script via per example _Greasemonkey_ or _Tampermonkey_, you can use the following script, which will automatically load _Cookie Monster_ every time the original game loads.
 You may need to specify `http://orteil.dashnet.org/cookieclicker/` when asked for a _namespace_ or _Includes_.
+For how to add an userscript to your browser, refer to your browser/plugin's documentation as the method changes for each one.

 ```js
 // ==UserScript==